Cinematographer

-The cinematographer or director of photography (sometimes shortened to DP or DOP) is the person responsible for the photographing or recording of a film, television production, music video or other live action piece.
-The cinematographer is the chief of the camera and light crews working on such projects and would normally be responsible for making artistic and technical decisions related to the image and for selecting the camera, film stock, lenses, filters, etc. The study and practice of this field is referred to as cinematography.
+The cinematographer or director of photography (sometimes shortened to DP or DOP) is the person responsible for the recording of a film, television production, music video or other live-action piece.
+The cinematographer is the chief of the camera and light crews working on such projects.
+They would normally be responsible for making artistic and technical decisions related to the image and for selecting the camera, film stock, lenses, filters, etc. Furthermore the cinematographer is commonly involved with the color grading to shape the final look of a film.
+The study and practice of this field are referred to as cinematography.

-The cinematographer is a subordinate of the director, tasked with capturing a scene in accordance with director’s vision.
+The cinematographer is a subordinate of the director, tasked with capturing a scene in accordance with the director's vision.
 Relations between the cinematographer and director vary.
 In some instances, the director will allow the cinematographer complete independence, while in others, the director allows little to none, even going so far as to specify exact camera placement and lens selection.
 Such a level of involvement is less common when the director and cinematographer have become comfortable with each other.
 The director will typically convey to the cinematographer what is wanted from a scene visually and allow the cinematographer latitude in achieving that effect.

-The images recorded by the cinematographer are passed to the film editor for editing.
+The scenes recorded by the cinematographer are passed to the film editor for editing.

 History

 In the infancy of motion pictures, the cinematographer was usually also the director and the person physically handling the camera.
 As the art form and technology evolved, a separation between director and camera operator emerged.
 With the advent of artificial lighting and faster (more light-sensitive) film stocks, in addition to technological advancements in optics, the technical aspects of cinematography necessitated a specialist in that area.

 Cinematography was key during the silent movie era; with no sound apart from background music and no dialogue, the films depended on lighting, acting, and set.

-The American Society of Cinematographers (ASC) was formed in 1919 in Hollywood, and was the first trade society of cinematographers.
-Similar societies were formed in other countries.
-For example, the British Society of Cinematographers (BSC).
+The American Society of Cinematographers (ASC) was formed in 1919 in Hollywood, and was the first trade society for cinematographers.
+Similar societies were formed in other countries, for example the British Society of Cinematographers (BSC).
 Their aims include the recognition of the cinematographer's contribution to the art and science of motion picture making.